RobertoRoos/sawIntuitiveResearchKitWiki/QLA-Heat-Sink.md

 To provide enough clearance for all the screws, we had to mill the heat sink fins:
 ![Milled fins](/jhu-dvrk/sawIntuitiveResearchKit/wiki/qla-heat-sink-02.jpg)

-The screws used to mount the heat sink depend on the QLA serial number.
-To the best of our knowledge, although the older heat sink drawing indicates metric (M3) threads, we believe most were tapped for Imperial 4-40.
-The exception is build #3, with QLA S/N 4265-xx.
- * QLA S/N 4265-xx: Metric M3, 8 mm long
- * All other QLA: Imperial 4-40, 3/8" long

 ![Heat sink mounted](/jhu-dvrk/sawIntuitiveResearchKit/wiki/qla-heat-sink-03.jpg)